KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation

-For brain ventricle segmentation from US scans, methods based on U-Net and residual architectures have been investigated \cite{martin2018automatic}.
-Wang et al. \cite{wang2018automatic} proposed a PSP-net based method for this task.
-In \cite{valanarasu2020learning}, the authors explored using uncertainty to further improve the predictions.
+For brain anatomy segmentation from US scans, methods based on U-Net \cite{martin2018automatic}, PSP-Net \cite{wang2018automatic} have been employed.
+Also, methods based on confidence based segmentation \cite{valanarasu2020learning} have also been proposed to solve the small anatomy segmentation problem.
+For gland segmentation, Chen et al. \cite{chen2017dcan} proposed a deep contour-aware network for accurate gland segmentation.
+Also, Bentaieb et al. \cite{bentaieb2016topology} proposed a topology aware FCN for histology gland segmentation by formulating a new loss to encode geometric priors.
+There have also been a lot of works that deal with retinal vessel segmentation based on fully convolutional networks \cite{jiang2019automatic}, patch-based methods \cite{feng2017patch} and other multiscale and multilevel deep network configurations \cite{samuel2019multilevel}.

 For brain tumor segmentation for MRI scans, a lot of methods have been proposed based on 2D U-Net and its variations \cite{weng2019automatic,fang2018three,fridman2018brain,kermi2018deep}.
 Many other methods based on Res-Net \cite{he2016deep}, pixel-net \cite{bansal2017pixelnet} and PSP-net \cite{zhao2017pyramid} have been proposed for brain tumor segmentation in \cite{islam2018glioma}.
 3D convolution based methods have been proved to be better for segmentation of brain tumor when compared to training 2D convolution networks on individual 2D slices of MRI scans and then combining them back together to get 3D segmentation.
 So, 3D U-Net based methods have been proposed in many recent works for brain tumor segmentation.